matt-savvy/blog/posts/2024/08-09-vim-buffers-windows-and-tabs.md

 %{
-  title: "Vim Buffers, Windows, and Tabs | Multi-file Workflows (Video and Cheat Sheet)",
+  title: "Vim Buffers, Windows, and Tabs | Multi-file Workflows",
   author: "Matt",
-  tags: ~w(vim cheat-sheets),
+  tags: ~w(vim cheat-sheets video),
   description: "Finally, windows you will want to use.
 See how I juggle buffers, work with windows, and how not to use tabs. "
 }
 ---